Choosing between Apollo and Kaspr for your B2B prospecting often comes down to five questions:

 Apollo integrates natively with Salesforce, HubSpot, and Pipedrive and connects to Outreach, Salesloft, Marketo, Sendgrid, and LinkedIn.

-The philosophy: you shouldn't need many integrations because Apollo replaces most tools.
-This works until you need something Apollo doesn't do well (advanced CRM workflows, enterprise marketing automation, specialized analytics), at which point API access requires a Custom plan.
+The philosophy: you should not need many integrations because Apollo replaces most tools.
+This works until you need something Apollo does not do well (advanced CRM workflows, enterprise marketing automation, specialized analytics), at which point API access requires a Custom plan.

 Kaspr offers nine native integrations: HubSpot, Salesforce, Pipedrive, Zoho CRM, Lemlist, Brevo, Aircall, Ringover, and Zapier.
 All except Zapier are available on the free plan.
 The integrations are outbound only (Kaspr pushes data out; nothing pushes back in).
 No webhook support.
 No Make/Integromat.
 API access is available only upon request with rate limits of 20 requests/hour on Starter.